 This means that everything from the activities on offer, the teams created, the language used and the songs sung have been purposefully chosen to create an environment that encourages Campers to grow in confidence and recognise their accomplishments.

 Throughout the day and at all activities, we encourage

 The Camper's success at these challenges is highlighted and specifically

 Campers are encouraged to spend allocated time reflecting on their successes so their achievements, and how far these might stretch, can really sink in.

 Then...later that day, two weeks down the line or even in a years time, Campers realise the full impact of their achievements at Camp.
 This can be hugely significant and is called a Discovery Moment.

 And of course everything we do at Camp is based around good, old-fashioned fun!

-used subtly in everything we do at Camp.
+at the core of everything we do at Camp.
 It is

-presenting things intentionally in a way that allows
+about presenting things intentionally in a way that allows